anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 ### Install kvaser driver

 #### Use the correct source

-Goto kvasser dir and untar the file: socketcan_kvaser_drivers_patch_asm_3.10.tar.gz
+Goto kvasser dir and untar the file: socketcan_kvaser_drivers_patch_asm_3.10.tar.gz The "socketcan_kvaser_drivers_patch_asm_3.10.tar.gz" contains a pathed version of the kvaser socket can drivers were  functionality not availbale in kernel 3.10 have been removed.

 NOTE: This source will only work for Kvaser leaf light v2 usb.
 It will not work for Kvaser Hydra.
 ```